 Cork University Business School - CUBS

 The new CUBS building will be at the centre of UCC’s commitment to delivering a world class experience to our students, faculty and business.
-It will enable CUBS to further develop its recognised strengths through the expansion of its undergraduate, postgraduate and executive education offerings in a new state of the art facility which will offer the most cutting edge technology required for business education.
+It will enable CUBS to further develop its recognised strengths through the expansion of its undergraduate, postgraduate and executive education offerings which will offer the most cutting edge technology required for business education.
 It is expected that the new building will provide 19,960m² of space and will accommodate 4000 students and 200 staff.

 By bringing together the previously dispersed departments, programmes and activities, the CUBS building will provide space to enable students and faculty to take part in cross-departmental activities which will impact on progression, success and employability.
 The new CUBS building will also offer a hub for local, national and international business to engage with our students.